-Great Zimbabwe Guide is an independent travel blog telling you everything you need to know about Zimbabwe travel.
-Check out our FAQs, city guides, travel tips, itineraries, advice on where to stay as well as things to do.
-Plus, read our first-hand travel experiences to get inspiration for your next visit.
+Great Zimbabwe Guide is an independent travel blog giving you useful information about Zimbabwe travel.
+Read the the FAQs, city guides, travel tips, itineraries, advice on where to stay as well as things to do.
+Plus, read some travel journals to get inspiration for your next visit.

 Did you know that you can raise funds for a Zimbabwean charity – at no extra cost to yourself – just by changing a setting in your Amazon App?
 Here’s how.

 Cook Off is the first Zimbabwean movie to stream on Netflix, which is an achievement in itself.
 The two leads actors, Tendaiishe Chitima and Tendai Nguni (better known to me at least as the singer Tehn Diamond), were engaging and full of heart.
 I’d love to see more of them in the future.
 There was […]